AD51 – Acts 18:6 or Acts 18:12-16.

-In the Bible the subject of anger turns up a number of times.
-We have high lighted a some of the times the word anger or angry turns up in Paul’s writings in the new Testament.
+In the Bible, the subject of anger turns up a number of times.
+We have highlighted some of the times the word anger or angry turns up in Paul’s writings in the New Testament.

 Acts 19:28 — When they heard this, they were filled with anger and began to cry out, saying, “Great is Artemis of the Ephesians!”

 Romans 2:8 — but to those who are self-seeking and do not obey the truth but obey unrighteousness, there will be wrath and fury.

 2 Corinthians 12:20 — For I am afraid that perhaps when I come I may find you, not as I would wish, and that I may be found by you not as you would wish; perhaps there will be strife, jealousy, flaring anger, selfish ambition, backbiting, gossiping, conceit, disorder.

 Galatians 5:20 — idolatry, sorcery, quarrels, strife, jealousy, fits of rage (thumoi), selfish rivalries, dissensions, divisions,

 Ephesians 4:31 — Let all bitterness and wrath (thumos) and anger and clamor and slander be removed from you, along with all malice.

 Colossians 3:8 — But now you must also get rid of anger, rage (thumon), wrath, malice, slander, obscene speech, and all such sins.

 Hebrews 11:27 — By faith he left Egypt, not fearing the anger (thumon) of the king, for he endured as though seeing the one who is invisible.